How to Become an RN in Oklahoma: 5 Steps

 • $85 application fee

-Once your OK application is complete, you’ll need to register to take the NCLEX-RN with Pearson VUE.
-Find your nursing school from the dropdown menu, submit additional materials, and pay a $200 fee.
+After completing your OK RN application, you must register for the NCLEX-RN with Pearson VUE.
+To do that, you need to find your nursing school from the dropdown menu, submit any required documents, and pay the $200 fee.
 Once your application is approved, you’ll receive an Authorization to Test (ATT) and can schedule your exam.

 Step 3: Pass the NCLEX-RN